 Do not take reassurance in phrases like “we treat our animals safely” when investigating tour companies.
 Such phrases are readily tossed around with no standards required to use them.
-If a company offers rides, it is absolutely most likely that chains, whips, and bull hooks are in use – such negative reinforcement is essential to coerce these enormous animals to follow regimented commands.
+If a company offers rides, then chains, whips, and bull hooks are or have been in use.
+Such negative reinforcement is essential to coerce these enormous animals to follow regimented commands.

 Everything I've read reaches the same conclusions: very few places live up to their claims that their elephants are treated well – and when they do, they don't offer rides.

 4. You can still touch, feed, and bond with elephants in a cruelty-free way.